 Background

 ADB’s Developing Member Countries (DMCs) in South Asia, other regions, are now witnessing a paradigm shift in the power distribution sector, which is being driven by increased viability of distributed Renewable Energy (RE) sources, plans for proliferation of new electricity loads like Electric Vehicles (EVs) and increasing consumer centricity of utilities driven by enablement of two-way power flows.
 Incorporating these transformations not only have operational and financial implications but also require structural changes in order to sustain the transition.
 DMCs across the region have identified distribution grid upgrades and automation as key solutions and are committing themselves in implementing these initiatives at a national-scale through both operational and structural measures.
+Some of the identified and currently implemented measures across the region include:- Large scale roll-out of Advanced Metering Infrastructure and focus on implementation of smart infrastructure;

 - Schemes and programs for enabling financial and operation turnaround of utilities;